 Please note that Noatikl, Mixtikl and Liptikl for Mac are now only available from the Mac App Store, which has different licencing terms.

-If you have licenced a full product or purchased the "Save, Export, Clipboard" in app purchase in an older Freemium version (and please note that Educational versions may not be used for commercial or business purposes) the general answer is yes, but be aware of the following qualifications:
+If when you made the recording(s) you had (as relevant) an active subscription, had purchased a licence to a full product or had purchased the "Save, Export, Clipboard" In-App purchase in an older Freemium version (and please note that Educational versions may not be used for commercial or business purposes) the general answer is yes, but be aware of the following qualifications:

-With respect to recordings made of pieces or mixes that you have created using content from the Included Intermorphic Generative Tiklpaks (refer to the Tiklpak EULA) then yes you do own the recordings as we own all the generative content in the foregoing paks (and of course you are allowed to modify the generative parameters in any of the templates, too).
+With respect to recordings made of pieces or mixes that you have created using content from the Included Intermorphic Generative Paks (refer to the Intermorphic Pak EULA) then yes you do own the recordings as we own all the generative content in the foregoing paks and of course you are allowed to modify the generative parameters in any of the templates (NB: if you input note patterns then you are responsible for ensuring those melodies do not infringe anothers rights, and; and if you use someone elses Noatikl/Mixtikl/Wotja files then you should seek from them the necessary permissions).
 If you mix the foregoing with other content then you will only own the recordings if you definitely have the necessary rights and comply with any licencing terms for that additional content.
 Note: See also the EULA and also in that note clause 5 concerning "Intermorphic Wavetable" which applies to all included Intermorphic SF2/DLS wavetables.

-If you are referring to recordings made of mixes using or featuring audio content from Tiklpaks in Tiklpak Collections 1-3 and/or the LoopBeats 2 Tiklpak (see the Tiklpak EULA which includes content we licence from a 3rd party, then you will need to pay particular attention to the clause in relevant licence for those Tiklpaks:
+If you are referring to recordings made of mixes using or featuring audio content from Paks in AL Collections 1-3 and/or the LoopBeats 2 Paks (see the Intermorphic Pak EULA which includes content we licence from a 3rd party, then you will need to pay particular attention to the clause in relevant licence for those Paks:

 "You may mix together content from the Tiklpak, modify Template parameter settings, and combine content from the Tiklpak with other content over which you have the requisite rights, in order to create your own Noatikl, Mixtikl, Wotja or Partikl files (variously "Files"), IM Software Music URLs (variously "Music URLs") and audio or MIDI mix recordings (variously "New Content").
 You are free to distribute the New Content provided (i) the New Content constitutes an original work (ii) you have the necessary distribution rights in any third party content (iii) any Music URLs you self-publish or distribute in any way comply with the Intermorphic Website Terms of Service (http://intermorphic.com/tos) and (iv) individual sound samples are not used in isolation." and "You may not use content from the Tiklpak to create music libraries for distribution to third parties and you may not modify any included 3rd party sound samples."